wenhao-gao/mol_opt/README.md

 ## Hyperparameters

 We separate hyperparameters for task-level control, defined from `argparse`, and algorithm-level control, defined from `hparam_default.yaml`.
-There is no clear boundary for them, but we reccomend one keep all hyperparameters in the `self._optimize` function as task-level.
+There is no clear boundary for them, but we recommend one keep all hyperparameters in the `self._optimize` function as task-level.

 * **running hyperparameter**: parser argument.
 * **default model hyperparameter**: `hparam_default.yaml`